The purpose of art is washing the dust of daily life off our souls – Pablo Picasso

 Gallery Hop Reception: Friday, May 18, 5 – 8 PM with Artist talk at 6:30 PM

 Beginning in the modern era, artists started using unique materials and unusual approaches to create their art.
 The Constructivist (1913-1940) generate new ideas through the use of contemporary building materials and the Dadaist (1914-1924) re-imagining art and art making with unorthodox materials and taking chances.
-Deconstruct – Reconstruct will showcase the photographs of Darrell Kincer alongside the artist team of David Arnold and Sonya Blades as they deconstruct images and reconstruct them to create something new.
+Deconstruct – Reconstruct will showcase the photographs of Darrell Kincer alongside the artist team of David Arnold and Sonya Blaydes as they deconstruct images and reconstruct them to create something new.
 Artist Darrell Kincer creates exquisite photograms using images of botanicals and the mordançage process.
 First developed in the late 1800’s, mordançage is an alternative photographic process of bleach-etching silver gelatin prints to give them a degraded appearance.
-David Arnold and Sonya Blades photograph everyday objects and architectural forms and then combined mathematical formulas and Photoshop to recreate stunning mandalas that obscure the original image source.
+David Arnold and Sonya Blaydes photograph everyday objects and architectural forms and then combined mathematical formulas and Photoshop to recreate stunning mandalas that obscure the original image source.
 Experience Deconstruct – Reconstruct to see how these artists develop something new through the process of reconstructing the photographic image.

 Teachers: This exhibit is available for field trips.
-Engineering and art meet in this unique art exhibition and experience featuring the photographs of Lexington artists, Darrell Kincer, David Arnold, and Sonya Blades!
+Engineering and art meet in this unique art exhibition and experience featuring the photographs of Lexington artists, Darrell Kincer, David Arnold, and Sonya Blaydes!
 These artists use techniques and processes to deconstruct everyday objects and then reconstruct them into images such as mathematical mandalas!
 Field Trip students will be inspired to build, construct, deconstruct and reconstruct three-dimensional art sculptures of their own.